toolkit-for-ynab/toolkit-for-ynab/README.md

 -----------------
 This extension uses three main things in its build process:

-- JSCS: Checks the style of your code to make sure it matches our style guide as you build.
+- ESLint: Checks the style of your code to make sure it matches our style guide as you build.
 - Babel: Transpiles ES2015 back to ES5 for browser support of newer JS syntax.
 - Kango Extensions: Provide cross browser support for Chrome, Firefox, and Safari.
 To build: